 Connecting the camera to an HDTV with the HDMI Cable HTC-100 (sold separately) enables you to view your shots on the larger screen of the TV.
-Movies shot at a resolution of [[mi]] or [[mi]] can be viewed in high-definition.
+Movies shot at a resolution of [mi] or [mi] can be viewed in high-definition.

-Make sure the camera and TV are off.
+- Connect the camera to the TV. - On the TV, insert the cable plug fully into the HDMI input as shown.

-On the TV, insert the cable plug fully into the HDMI input as shown.
+On the camera, open the terminal cover and insert the cable plug fully into the camera terminal.

-On the camera, open the terminal cover and insert the cable plug fully into the camera terminal
+3 Turn the TV on and switch to video input.

-- 3 Turn the TV on and switch to video input. - Switch the TV input to the video input you connected the cable to in step 2.
+Switch the TV input to the video input you connected the cable to in step 2.